oleg-shilo/TailRecursion/README.md

 ```
 The implementation above would lead to the stack overflow providing the number of fib_iter calls large enough to flood the stack.

-The following is the same solution but with the user code tail optimization (trampolined recursion):
+The code below is the same solution but with the user code tail optimization (trampolined recursion):
 ```C#
 var fib_iter = Recursion.Func<int, int, int, int>(
                          (fnext, f, count, stack) =>